Protuhj/videotato/README.md

 ##### (view https://autohotkey.com/docs/KeyList.htm for a full list of possible hotkeys)

 - `F7`: cycles through tabs via the `ctrl+PgUp` hotkey that Chrome handles.
 - `F12`: toggles the AutoHotkey script on or off, in case you don't want the script responding to key presses.
 - `LAlt+LShift+Del`: removes the last random video from all local data files.
     - Use this when you don't ever want to play a video again.
     - It basically reads the contents of `result.txt` and searches the `*_data` folders for matches, and removes the `result.txt` contents from those files.
+- `LAlt + LShift + LCtrl + F5`: refresh the currently active tab

 ##### With YouTube Chrome tab open:
 - `Media_next`: Sends shift+n (capital N) to YouTube to hit the 'Next' button.
 This will tell YouTube to play the next video.
     - The `media_next` key requires you to have a keyboard with these media keys.
     - You might have an Fn key or dedicated media keys.
     - If not, you can change the key to another key you'd be comfortable using.

 - `Media_Play_Pause`: Sends k to YouTube to hit the 'Next' button.
 This will tell YouTube to play/pause the current video.
     - The `Media_Play_Pause` key requires you to have a keyboard with these media keys.
     - You might have an Fn key or dedicated media keys.
     - If not, you can change the key to another key you'd be comfortable using.
+- `LCtrl+left arrow`:
+    - Goes back 10 seconds in the YouTube video.
+    - Sends the 'J' key to the Chrome tab.
+- `LCtrl+right arrow`:
+    - Goes forward 10 seconds in the YouTube video.
+    - Sends the 'L' key to the Chrome tab.

 ##### Will Overwrite URL in Currently-Focused Tab:
 - `Launch_Mail`: